-Last on this list is one established by Fredi Brodmann who was born in Vienna back in 1956.
-He started as a watch designer.
-He drew a series of cartoons for his first watch collection named “WatchMe” in 1985 for Piranha Marketing.
+Last on this list is one established by Fredi Brodmann, born in Vienna back in 1956.
+He started as a watch designer, and he drew a series of cartoons for his first watch collection named “WatchMe” in 1985 for Piranha Marketing.

-Later on, he left his career as a cartoonist and fully dived into watchmaking as well as in the fashion industry.
-Brodmann’s most notable work for so far is the wristwatch inspired by the Vienna City Cube Clock that he made together with Lichterloh Gallery.
+Later on, he left his career as a cartoonist and fully dived into watchmaking and the fashion industry.
+Brodmann’s most notable work so far is the wristwatch inspired by the Vienna City Cube Clock that he made together with Lichterloh Gallery.

-Alpha Saphir doesn’t offer much information about its company.
-You wouldn’t be able to find its own website.
-What we can tell you is that Alpha Saphir was launched by Jacques Lemans back in 1999.
+Alpha Saphir doesn’t offer much information about its company. nor does it seem to have its own website.
+Alpha Saphir was launched by Jacques Lemans back in 1999.

 Didn’t find the style or design that would match your personality or outfit?
 You might want to check out brands from its neighboring countries – Switzerland and Germany, two true giants in the watch industry.